FailAcademy/learning/web-dev-foundation/_slides/04-jquery/01-intro-to-jquery-slides.md

 # Activity 1

-Traverse the DOM and change the contents of an element and its relatives using jQuery methods
+Traverse the DOM and change the contents of an element and its relatives using jQuery methods...

 ---
 template: inverse